 To remove the existing Skill from the list, click the “Delete” button in the “Actions” column.

-Fill in the required combination of symbols in the “Enter 'symbols_combination' in input below to delete skill” field in the “Delete” pop-up window, and click the “Delete” button to complete the deletion operation.
+Fill in the required combination of symbols in the “Enter 'symbols_combination' in the field below to confirm skill deletion” field in the “Delete” pop-up window, and click the “Delete” button to complete the deletion operation.

 To assign the particular Skill to the existing Operator, go to the PBX Management > Setup > Operators section, select the Operator from the list and click the “Configure” button in the “Action” column.